Dale Bumpers College of Agricultural, Food and Life Sciences

 Selection of a Major

-A student who elects to major in some area of study in the college should plan the program with a Bumpers College adviser.
+A student who elects to major in an area of study within Bumpers College should plan the program with a Bumpers College adviser.
 While exploring students are welcome, early selection of a major will permit better planning and proper sequencing of courses.
-The student and Bumpers College adviser work closely to ensure that curriculum requirements are met in a timely fashion.
-A student uncertain about a major will be advised as an exploring major (EXPL) through the Bumpers College Student Services Office located in the Waldrip Student Center office (AGRI 205).
+The student and Bumpers College adviser work closely to ensure curriculum requirements are met in a timely fashion.
+A student uncertain about a major will be advised as an exploring major (EXPL) through the Bumpers College Student Services Office located in the Waldrip Student Center (AGRI 205).

 Degrees Offered